 Energetically Cooling Food Choices for Allergic Cats

 Use the list of foods below to create endless delicious recipe combinations for your furry friend!
-Mix up the ingredients as needed to create a food that your cat loves.
-You can easily track the protein, carbohydrate, and fat ratios in an online food log like the ones found on Fitbit and Livestrong websites.
+Mix up the ingredients as needed to make a food that your cat loves.
+You can easily track the protein, carbohydrate, and fat ratios in an online food log, such as those found on Fitbit and Livestrong websites.

 Meats/Protein Source